 Take photos of the property damage to document it

 In Hawaii, many homeowners insurance companies exclude coverage for hurricane damage.
 That means if you only have a homeowners policy and your home is destroyed by a hurricane, you won’t be able to file a claim for repairs.
 When purchasing home insurance, make sure you ask the insurer whether or not hurricane coverage is included.
 Here’s what to do if it’s not.

 In Hawaii, wind damage isn’t covered by homeowners insurance.
-To supplement this gap in coverage, you’ll need to purchase windstorm insurance, or hurricane insurance.
-Windstorm insurance protects your home against hurricane winds, like if a tropical storm rips off your roof.
-Keep in mind that windstorm insurance does not cover water or flood damage.
-You’ll need flood insurance for that.
+To supplement this gap in coverage, you’ll need to purchase a separate windstorm insurance policy or add wind coverage to your home insurance.

 Neither home nor hurricane insurance policies include coverage for flood damage.
 In order to be protected against the frequent flooding in Hawaii, you’ll need flood insurance.